zellwk/zellwk.com/src/posts/2017-11-01-javascript-variables.md

 3. It cannot begin with a number.
 4. It cannot be any of these [reserved keywords](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords)

 If you need to use two or more words to name your variable, you should join the words together, but capitalize the first letter of each subsequent word.
-This weird capitalization is called *camel case*.
+This weird capitalization is called _camel case_.

-A good example of a camel cased variable is `applesToBuy`.
+A good example of a camel-cased variable is `applesToBuy`.

 ### The value